How to Install a Vinyl Fence

 Pickets slide through holes in the top rail and rest on the bottom rail.
 Slide all pickets into place for the panel.

 Since the posts and pickets are hollow, they must be capped at the top.
 Snap the caps into place for the entire panel before constructing the next panel.

 Measure the width of the panel and add the specified amount of distance for brackets and for the posts.

 For each panel, dig two holes each about 8 to 10 inches in diameter.
 Exceed the depth of the frost line in your area by about 6 inches.
 Pour gravel at the bottom.

-Set the posts plumb, then add quick-set concrete around the posts and add water to the tops of the holes.
+Set the posts plumb, then add quick-set concrete, following the manufacturers instructions, around the posts and add water to the tops of the holes.
 Let the concrete cure to full hardness.

 Attach Brackets to the Posts

 Vinyl privacy fences have different bracket systems that attach to the side of the posts, facing inward.
 Attach these brackets according to manufacturer instructions.

 With assistance, lift the fence panel and slide it into the post brackets.
 Secure the panel to the brackets.